Italian Contemporary Film Festival: Special Events

-Part of ICFF’s mandate is to celebrate Italian culture in all its aspects and each year ICFF organizes different events and initiatives to display renowned Italian traditions.
+Part of ICFF's mandate is to celebrate Italian culture in all its aspects and each year ICFF organizes different events and initiatives to display renowned Italian traditions.

-ICFF Industry Day
+ICFF Industry Days

-Industry Day is an annual event which first launched in 2015.
+The Industry Days are an annual event which first launched in 2015.
 The event poses an opportunity for filmmakers and industry professionals to network and share ideas, which in past editions has led to collaborations and co-production projects.
-ICFF Industry Day discusses the opportunities and challenges faced by the industry, startups and talent development.
+The Industry Days discuss the opportunities and challenges faced by the industry, startups and talent development.
 The day-long program includes panel discussions and industry professionals who discuss their experiences working on Italian-Canadian productions and share ideas for the next phase of co-productions between the two countries.

-Guest speakers in recent years included: Academy Award winning composer, Nicola Piovani, for Life is Beautiful and Oscar Award winning producer and screenwriter, Nick Vallelonga, for Green Book.
-Film institutions who participated in the event include: Telefilm Canada, Ontario Creates, Take 5 Productions, Rogers Communications, SIRT, Indigo Film and Istituto Luce Cinecittà.
+Guest speakers in recent years included: Academy Award-winning composer for Life Is Beautiful, Nicola Piovani; Oscar-winning producer and screenwriter, Nick Vallelonga, for Green Book; ILBE producer, Andrea Iervolino; actress Mira Sorvino; Academy Award-winning director of Piper, Alan Barillaro; and Academy Award-winning producer for The Shape of Water, J. Miles Dale.

+Film institutions who participate in the event include Telefilm Canada, Ontario Creates, Take 5 Productions, The City of Toronto, Pinewood Toronto Studios, SIRT Sheridan, ICE - Italian Trade Commission, ANICA and Istituto Luce Cinecittà.